Raaghul32/Mask-Detection/README.md

 # Mask-Detection
-This repo contains the source code for the mask detection cnn with a training and validation accuracy of 99.2 %
+This repo contains the source code for mask detection using Convolutional Neural Networks to see if a person wears a mask or not in real time or through an image.